 from your guide and visits to local sites

-• Lots of opportuities to see the white tailed eagle, otter, and dolphins and others in this wildlife rich region
+• Opportunities to see white tailed eagle, otter, and dolphins in this wildlife rich region

 • This trip includes visits to impressive ancient sites such as the Callinish Standing Stones and the newly renovated Lews Castle.